Juniorklb/AWS-CPU-cloudwatch-usage-alert/README.md

 | **Storage**              | Default 8 GiB                   |
 | **Tags**                 | (Optional) Name, Project tag    |

+#### Launch the instance:
+- Click Launch Instance and wait until its State = running.

 ### 2. Create SNS Topic
 - Go to **Amazon SNS > Topics** and create a topic named `HighCPUUsageAlert`.
 - Create a subscription to your email and confirm it.